csbond007/Numenta-Anomaly-Detection/README.txt

 ./run.py   // Run the Model to give generate anomaly scores and related other cassandra tables

-Training Data : heart-beat.csv
+Training Data : heart-beat.csv  // For now the data is here, we need to create data-pipelines Testing Data  : anomaly-data.csv  // For now the data is here, we need to create data-pipelines

-Testing Data  : anomaly-data.csv
+Easy Approach to Servicify is to call the main methods of swarm.py and run.py, one after another in a something like service.py